Dynamic Wetting by Concentrated Granular Suspensions: Supplementary information (SI)

-When granular materials are carefully poured through a funnel onto a flat substrate, they form a conical shape, with the friction coefficient determined by the inclination tangent \citep{andreotti2013granular}.
-Even though the concept of angle of repose is primarily applied to dry granular powders, its extension to fully submerged particles is possible to measure the friction between particles, under the condition that during the experimentation process, hydrodynamic forces do not dominate \citep{clavaud2017revealing}.
-As a result, measuring the angle of repose is analogous to measuring the suspension's microscopic friction coefficient.
-It is important to note that the angle of repose measurements primarily reflect the rolling friction between the particles.
-The angle of repose experiment was carried out to determine how changing the medium between particles changes the friction coefficient.
+When granular materials are poured through a funnel onto a flat substrate, they form a conical pile.
+The friction coefficient between particles is determined by the tangent of the inclination angle~\citep{andreotti2013granular}.
+Although the concept is traditionally applied to dry granular systems, it can be extended to fully submerged particles, provided that hydrodynamic forces do not dominate~\citep{clavaud2017revealing}.
+Angle of repose measurements primarily capture the rolling friction between particles.
+In our study, the angle of repose serves as a proxy for assessing the microscopic friction coefficient of silica particles dispersed in different media.